 Nick Obradovich is Senior Research Scientist and Principal Investigator at the Max Planck Institute for Human Development in the Center for Humans and Machines.
 He previously worked as a research scientist at the MIT Media Lab.
 He holds a PhD from the University of California, San Diego and completed his postdoctoral training at Harvard University’s Kennedy School.
-He is the Human-Environmental Systems Fellow at Scripps Institution of Oceanography and is a research affiliate at MIT’s Environmental Solutions Initiative.
+He is the Human-Environmental Systems Fellow at Scripps Institution of Oceanography and is a former research affiliate at the Environmental Solutions Initiative.
 Nick lives in Oregon, USA.

 Nick’s research combines his interests in artificial intelligence, climate change, and human behavior with his affinity for data science and computational methods.
 His work regularly appears in top academic journals and in major media outlets.